colorjs/color-space/README.md

 ```

 A chunk import brings only its own dependency chain (~5 kB) and stays pure data — `oklch.code` is its raw GLSL.
 Runtime `from`/`to` strings: `import { glsl } from 'color-space/gl/all'` routes any of the 160 shader-backed names, byte-identical, at the cost of all chunks (~200 kB min).

+Measured-dataset spaces (`munsell`'s renotation) declare a `lut` — the composed source reads it through `uniform sampler2D <name>tex`; upload `luts[name].data()` (w×h RGBA32F, NEAREST) and bind by that name.
+Everything else — interpolation, the iterative inverse — is ordinary chunk code, differentially tested like the rest.

 ## LUT